mrezkys/flutter_presence/README.md

 ## Introduction

 Open Source Flutter Presence App integrated with geolocation (GPS) that can help your company or you as a developer to build a presence app. beauty user interface and have a multi user ( admin and employee ).
 You can also change the appearance of this application easily or add new features.
 Using Getx and Firebase.

 ## App Screenshot

 <img src="https://github.com/mrezkys/flutter_presence/blob/main/demo/banner.jpg" width="auto" height="auto" >
 <img src="https://github.com/mrezkys/flutter_presence/blob/main/demo/shot.jpg" width="auto" height="auto" >
 <img src="https://github.com/mrezkys/flutter_presence/blob/main/demo/details.jpg" width="auto" height="auto" >

+## Demo

+You can try the demo (only android, because i dont have mac to build the ios) by downloading this apk : <a href="https://github.com/mrezkys/flutter_presence/tree/main/demo/application">Download Demo</a> .

+**Admin Login**

+Email : mrezkysulihin@gmail.com
+Password : 123456789

+**Employee Login** :

+Email : mrezkysulihin12@gmail.com
+Password : 123456789

 ## Installation